Car goes airborne, crashes onto roof of Philadelphia restaurant: Police

 PHILADELPHIA (WPVI) -- Crews rushed to the scene of a wild crash early Sunday morning in Northeast Philadelphia.

-According to authorities, the crash began at about 1:45 a.m. in the 12000 block of Knights Road when a car jumped a curb, went through a snowy lawn and drove off a hill.
+According to authorities, the crash began at about 1:45 a.m. in the 12000 block of Knights Road when the speeding car jumped a curb, went through a snowy lawn and drove off a hill.

 The car was airborne for about 60 feet before it landed on the roof of the Kpot Korean BBQ & Hot Pot restaurant, investigators said.
 The car then fell to the parking lot below.